Does the Highway Code need amending as the Department of Transport proposes?

 What about identification?
 Should they be made to have registration plates for a small fee?

-Cyclists are not averse to committing road traffic offences, so I am told.
+Some cyclists are not averse to committing road traffic offences, so I am told.
 How do we identify them?
 At present we cannot other than if they are wearing illuminated Lycra and the police catch them further up the road.
 The chances of finding a policeman on the beat are equal to finding a unicorn these days.
 Perhaps a displayed registration plate for cycles is the answer.
 It would at least allow enforcement (if the police have resources)of penalties for not having lights on in the hours of darkness.

-So, should there be a test that cyclists and horse riders must take prior to making their 1st appearance on a public highway?
+So, should there be a test that some cyclists and horse riders must take prior to making their 1st appearance on a public highway?
 Would that make the roads a safer place for everyone?
 I certainly think there is food for thought in the idea.

-The Department of Transport should think carefully before imposing further rules within the Highway Code that will make drivers more aware, but if cyclists and horse riders are not familiar with any of the Highway Code, with the best will in the world, it’s not going to protect those whom they intended to protect.
+The Department of Transport should think carefully before imposing further rules within the Highway Code that will make drivers more aware, but if some cyclists and horse riders are not familiar with any of the Highway Code, with the best will in the world, it’s not going to protect those whom they intended to protect.

 This blog was written by Lynn Mahon